maggiema9/INFO201-BG-GROUP1/project-proposal.md

   3.

 <h1>technical description</h1>
-- How will you be reading in your data (i.e., are you using an API, or is it a    static .csv/.json file)?
+How will you be reading in your data (i.e., are you using an API, or is it a    static .csv/.json file)?
 - .csv file

-- What types of data-wrangling (reshaping, reformatting, etc.) will you need to   do to your data?
+What types of data-wrangling (reshaping, reformatting, etc.) will you need to   do to your data?
   - compiling together
   - filtering for what's important

-- What (major/new) libraries will be using in this project (no need to list       common libraries that are used in many projects such as dplyr)
+What (major/new) libraries will be using in this project (no need to list       common libraries that are used in many projects such as dplyr)
-  -
+  - ggplot

-- What questions, if any, will you be answering with statistical                  analysis/machine learning?
+What questions, if any, will you be answering with statistical                  analysis/machine learning?
-  -
+  - Future projections

 - What major challenges do you anticipate?
   - Deciding which data sets and what data is most important to show
   - Compiling and sorting data
   - Projection calculations

->>>>>>> origin/main